Nissan LEAF Battery Upgrade System

 The ultimate OEM Battery upgrade solution for your Nissan LEAF

-LEAFMod is a battery translator for Nissan LEAFs.
+LEAFMod is a battery translator for the Nissan LEAF.
 Designed with precision and performance in mind, it enables seamless battery upgrades to newer and higher capacity OEM Nissan batteries.

 In addition to enabling battery upgrades, LEAFMod helps extend the life of your battery with advanced features like DC fast charge speed control, adjustable slow charge power limits, and customizable State of Charge (SoC) limits.